Betty: An Automatic Differentiation Library for Multilevel Optimization: Automatic Differentiation for Multilevel Optimization

 Automatic differentiation for MLO can be realized by calculating Equation~\eqref{eq:decomposed} for each problem $P_k$ ($k=1,\cdots,n$).
-However, a naive calculation of Equation~\eqref{eq:decomposed} could be computationally onerous as it involves multiple matrix multiplications with best-response Jacobians, of which the computational complexity is $\mathcal{O}(n^3)$.
-To alleviate this issue, we observe that the rightmost term in Equation~\eqref{eq:decomposed} is a vector, which allows us to reduce the computational complexity of Equation~\eqref{eq:decomposed} to $\mathcal{O}(n^2)$ by iteratively performing matrix-vector multiplication from right to left (or, equivalently, reverse-traversing a path $q$ in the dataflow graph).
+However, a naive calculation of Equation~\eqref{eq:decomposed} could be computationally onerous as it involves multiple matrix multiplications with best-response Jacobians, of which computational complexity is $\mathcal{O}(d^3)$, where $d$ is the dimension of the largest optimization problem in the MLO program.
+To alleviate this issue, we observe that the rightmost term in Equation~\eqref{eq:decomposed} is a vector, which allows us to reduce the computational complexity of Equation~\eqref{eq:decomposed} to $\mathcal{O}(d^2)$ by iteratively performing matrix-vector multiplication from right to left (or, equivalently, reverse-traversing a path $q$ in the dataflow graph).
 As such, matrix-vector multiplication between the best-response Jacobian and a vector serves as a base operation of efficient automatic differentiation for MLO.
 Mathematically, this problem can be simply written as follows:

 Two major challenges in the above problems are: 1) approximating the solution of the optimization problem (\textit{i}.\textit{e}. $w^*(\lambda)$), and 2) differentiating through the (approximated) solution.